andrew-dias/dev-machine-playbook/README.md

   ```shell
   ansible-playbook playbook.yml
   ```

+1. Log out to ensure all changes are activated

+## Dotfiles

 The playbook takes an optional --extra-vars parameter to receive a .yml file that (typically) defines dotfiles repos to clone and install.
 For example, a file `local-vars.yml` could be maintaind on the local filesystem:

   ```
   ---